 Estonia vs Finland for Wildlife Watching: An Honest Comparison

 Finland has built a global reputation for wildlife tourism, particularly bear watching from fixed hides in Kuhmo and Martinselkonen near the Russian border.
-Thousands of visitors fly to Helsinki specifically for this.
-Estonia is less well known internationally but offers a distinct and in several ways more accessible version of the same core experience.
+Thousands of visitors fly to Helsinki specifically for that format.
+Estonia offers a fundamentally different product: active guided tours on foot, tracking bears through their natural habitat rather than waiting for them at a baited hide.
+Same species, same forests, very different day.

 We operate in Estonia, so this comparison is not neutral.
 We've tried to make it honest anyway.